VTelpis/ChromeKeePass-App/README.md

 2) Then ```grunt updatelib``` to copy the dependencies to their lib location.
 3) If you are editing ```.less``` files then run ```grunt watch``` to compile them when they change.

-To install the code in Chrome, open More Tools\Extensions, check the "Developer mode" checkbox.
-Click "Load unpacked extension" and browse to the folder where you cloned the code.
-You may find the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) to be helpful when debugging the background page.